tsogtb/uneven-odds/features.md

 {:toc}

 <!--toc-->
-The following list details the networks and <a href="https://www.liwc.app/help/howitworks" target="_blank" rel="noopener noreferrer">LIWC</a> attributes utilized within this dataset.
+The following list details the network and <a href="https://www.liwc.app/help/howitworks" target="_blank" rel="noopener noreferrer">LIWC</a> attributes utilized within this dataset.
 For some LIWC attributes, hyperlinks are provided to surviving Reddit posts that demonstrate the highest scoring instances for each of them.

 ### Network
 - Source subreddit